stephenmurray2/beautiful-mandelbrot/README.md

 Press the "Zoom +" button, or double click or scroll up over a point on the image

 ### To zoom out:
-Press the "Zoom -" button, or scroll down over a point on in the image
+Press the "Zoom -" button, or scroll down over a point in the image

 ## TODOs